TLDR

 No, seriously.
 Back in the 90s, when we had to change the old incandescent light bulbs all the time, there were two different types of connectors.
 Screw and bayonet.

-It’s the one with the two little pegs coming out the side that I’m referring to here.
+The one with the two little pegs coming out the side that I’m referring to here.
 The Bayonet was the bulb that you would push in, and do a half turn to lock it into place.
+A much better lighting solution in my opinion.

 At its most basic, the Naiad lock works like a bayonet fitting.
-You insert it into the case, and by applying rotational force, it tightens and locks itself.
+You insert it into the case, and by applying rotational force as well as vertical force, it tightens and locks itself.
 Like a really shallow screw thread with a spot at the end for some ‘pegs’ to latch into.
 This system allows Omega to manufacture thousands of case backs and have them all lock into place in exactly the same position.

 What does Naiad mean?